OthankQ/100-days-of-code/r1-log.md

 ### R1D10

 Testing out creating different components in React Native and passing data between them while also following a course explaining what is why.

+### R1D11

+Drew a lot of interesting patterns and solved problems using python as a part of my studies following a syllabus.
+Created state using hooks and working buttons to change the state in react native playground